 The perceived Government objective is to reduce the number of ‘accidental’ landlords operating in the market.
 By encouraging landlords to become professional property businesses, it is expected to benefit landlords and tenants alike by improving the stability and profitability of the sector.

-If you have any kind of loan or mortgage, then this will concern you and your property.
 Furthermore, if you have interest in a buy-to-let property, landlords can also be affected by these changes.
 If these ventures are a large proportion of your costs, you will pay tax on both those costs and on your profits.

 Landlords currently can offset 75% of their mortgage interest vs. rental income.
 The changes have been introduced in stages to eliminate the tax relief on mortgage interest payments in the following way: